 If you’ve ever felt intimidated when it comes to making cakes from scratch I promise that it’s not too hard.
 Sure it takes a little extra time, but the feeling of baking something completely from scratch is worth it.

-The chocolate cake for this recipe can be made in one bowl and mixed up using just a whisk.
+This chocolate cake recipe can be made in one bowl and mixed up using just a whisk.
 To make it easier, I’ve included step-by-step instructions showing you how to make the cake and frost it as well.
-And if you don’t want to bake a three layer cake, I’ve also included directions for how to bake this cake in different sized pans!
+And if you don’t want to bake a three-layer cake, I’ve also included directions for how to bake this cake in different-sized pans.

-How To Make Chocolate Layer Cake – Step by Step
+How To Make A Chocolate Cake – Step by Step

 Tip: Turn your cake pan upside down and use the bottom of the pan as a guide for cutting out your circle of parchment paper.

-Next, sift together your dry ingredients and whisk them together.
-It’s important to sift together the ingredients to remove any lumps of cocoa powder.
-Then whisk in your brown sugar and granulated sugar until well combined.
+Next, sift together your dry ingredients – all-purpose flour, unsweetened cocoa powder, baking powder, baking soda, and salt.
+It’s important to sift together the ingredients to remove any lumps in your cake batter.
+Then whisk in some brown sugar and granulated sugar until well combined.
+I really love the addition of the brown sugar in this cake because it adds flavor and moisture!

 After the sugar is thoroughly mixed with the dry ingredients, you’ll whisk in some eggs, oil, buttermilk, and vanilla extract until just combined.
 Your batter should be pretty thick at this point, similar to a fudgy brownie batter.

 Then, pour in a cup of boiling water mixed with a teaspoon of instant espresso powder.
 I really love King Arthur Flour Espresso Powder because a little goes a long way.
-The espresso powder is optional.
 It doesn’t make your cake taste like coffee, but instead, it enhances the chocolate flavor in the cake.
-You can also just use 1 cup of strong brewed hot coffee instead or water.
+You can also just use 1 cup of strong brewed hot coffee instead.

-Once you’ve mixed up the batter, you’ll pour it into your prepared cake pans and bake them.
+Once you’ve mixed up the batter, you’ll pour it into your prepared cake pans and bake them for about 30 minutes.

-You can frost this cake however you like and there’s really no “correct” way to frost a cake, but here’s the easiest way that I’ve found.
+You can frost this chocolate cake however you like and there’s really no correct way to frost a cake, but here’s the easiest way that I’ve found.

 - Place one of the layers of cake on a cake stand, or whatever you plan to serve the cake on, and pipe or spread a layer of frosting on top.
-I like to pipe a layer of frosting to make sure I get an even amount between layers and then spread it out evenly with an offset spatula (I can’t find the exact ones that I use, but this set is similar).
+I like to pipe a layer of frosting to make sure I get an even amount between layers and then spread it out evenly with an offset spatula.

 - Repeat with the second layer then add the third layer on top with the bottom facing up.
 Apply a thin layer of frosting to the top and sides of the cake.
-This is known as a “crumb coat” and essentially catches any cake crumbs in this layer of frosting to prevent them from getting in your final layer of frosting.
-I freeze my layers of cake for 1-2 hours so they’re nice and cold and it makes frosting the cake MUCH easier!
-The crumb coat will also dry pretty quickly so there’s really no need to refrigerate it before adding your final layer of frosting.
+This is known as a crumb coat and essentially catches any cake crumbs in this layer of frosting to prevent them from getting in your final layer of frosting.
+I freeze my layers of cake for 1-2 hours so they’re nice and cold and it makes frosting the cake much easier!

 - Use a small offset spatula to fill in any spots that look like they need more frosting.